Breaking Barriers to a Top-Ranked Education

 We Offer an Education that Can Change Your Life.

 Mills students reap the benefits of small classes, individual attention from renowned faculty, and one-of-a-kind creative, research, and leadership opportunities.
-That's why we always rank as one of the top regional universities in the West by U.S. News & World Report and one of The 386 Best Colleges in the nation by The Princeton Review.
+That's why we always rank as one of the top regional universities in the West by U.S. News & World Report.

 Our Graduates Demonstrate the Value of a Mills Degree.

 At Mills, students gain the confidence and the competence to succeed in any field.
 Our graduates pursue master's and doctoral degrees at prestigious universities around the world, lead innovative nonprofits and socially responsible businesses, and push boundaries in the arts and sciences.

 The rising cost of college is a national concern.
 While students and families agree that a college education is an investment in the future, they are confused by how much college will actually cost.
 Colleges set high tuition rates which are then significantly discounted by scholarships and financial aid.
 This sets up an unnecessary barrier for many students and prevents them from exploring all of their college choices.
 In fact, according to a 2017 study conducted by Sallie Mae, seven out of 10 families eliminated colleges from consideration due to cost concerns during their search and selection process.

 Mills wants to break this barrier that prevents students from considering an education at a top private liberal arts college.
 By resetting the cost of our undergraduate tuition, as well as bringing more transparency to the pricing structure upfront, we intend to demonstrate that a life-changing Mills education is not exclusive to only a few, but is accessible and affordable to all academically qualified students.